Evelyn-Zhang4/Evelyn-Zhang4.github.io/_pages/about.md

 Ph.D in Electrical Engineering, University of Cincinnati, Cincinnati, OH, USA	  (Aug.
 2015 - Oct.2020)

 B.S. in Electrical Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China  	(Sep.
 2011 - Jun.
 2015)

+## Positions and Scientific Appointments

+2021 -	Postdoctoral Researcher, Mayo Clinic
+2017 – 2020	Teaching Assistant, University of Cincinnati
+2017 – 2020	Student Member, Biophysical Society
+2016 – 2017	Student Member, IEEE
+2015 – 2020	Research Assistant, University of Cincinnati
+2013 – 2015	Research Assistant, University of Electronic Science and Technology of China

+## Honors

+2020  Graduate Student Engineer of the Month, University of Cincinnati 2016	2nd Place in the Micro and Nanotechnology in Medicine Paper Competition 2015 - 2020	University Graduate Scholarship, University of Cincinnati 2011 - 2014	People’s Scholarship, University of Electronic Science and Technology of China